It's Five O'Clock Somewhere: History

-Jim "Moose" Brown wrote "It's Five O'Clock Somewhere" with Don Rollins.
-(This is not the same Don Rollins who wrote "The Race Is On" for George Jones in 1963).
+Jim "Moose" Brown wrote "It's Five O'Clock Somewhere" with Don Rollins (not the same Don Rollins who wrote "The Race Is On" for George Jones in 1963).
 Although Brown had several other cuts recorded by other artists, this song was the first to make the final cut of an album.
 The title lyric was inspired by a teacher who worked with Rollins.
 Brown recorded the demo and offered it to Kenny Chesney, who turned it down.
-It was then offered to Alan Jackson, who said that he was looking for a song that he could record as a duet with Jimmy Buffett.
+It was then offered to Jackson, who said that he was looking for a song that he could record as a duet with Buffett.

 Australian Adam Brand and the Outlaws covered the song on the 2016 album Adam Brand and the Outlaws.

 Music video

-The music video for the song was directed by Trey Fanjoy, and premiered on CMT's "Smash Hits of Country" on June 6, 2003.
-It was filmed at the Square Grouper Bar in Jupiter, Florida, which would eight years later serve as the location for the video for "Long Way to Go.”
+The music video for the song was filmed at the Square Grouper Bar in Jupiter, Florida on June 21, 2003, and was directed by Trey Fanjoy.
+The video premiered on CMT on July 19, 2003 during CMT's "Most Wanted Live".
 It features Jackson performing on a yacht (which he actually owns) called Hullbilly, and later performing at the bar amidst several patrons.
-When Buffett's chorus comes into play, Jackson walks through a door and joins Buffett on stage at a large concert, which was filmed at Ruoff Music Center in Noblesville, Indiana.
+When Buffett's chorus comes in, Jackson joins Buffett on stage at a large concert, which was filmed at Ruoff Music Center in Noblesville, Indiana.

 Chart performance

 "It's Five O'Clock Somewhere" debuted at number 31 on the U.S. Billboard Hot Country Songs for the week of June 21, 2003.
 The song held the number 1 position for 7 consecutive weeks, falling to number 2 on the chart dated September 27, 2003, while Dierks Bentley's "What Was I Thinkin'" overtook it at number 1.
 On the following chart (October 4), Bentley's song fell, allowing "It's Five O'Clock Somewhere" to return to number 1 for an eighth and final week.
-The song has sold 1,332,000 copies in the US as of April 2014.
+Twenty years after its release, "It's Five O'Clock Somewhere" re-entered the Hot Country Songs chart at number 22 on the listing dated September 16, 2023, following Buffett's death on September 1 of the same year.

-When the song reached its eighth week at number one for the week of October 4, 2003, the song tied a record with Lonestar's "Amazed" for having the longest run at number one on the Billboard Hot Country Songs chart since Nielsen Broadcast Data Systems was initiated in 1990.
-Nineteen years later, this record would be surpassed by Morgan Wallen's "You Proof", which spent ten non-consecutive weeks at number one.
+With its eight-week run at number one, the song tied a record with Lonestar's "Amazed" for having the longest run at number one on Hot Country Songs since Nielsen Broadcast Data Systems was initiated in 1990.
+Nineteen years later, this record would be surpassed by Morgan Wallen's "You Proof", which spent ten non-consecutive weeks at number one on Country Airplay.

+The song has sold 1,332,000 digital copies in the US as of April 2014, and has been certified three-times platinum.